TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

 of this game, write down the behaviour of your game.
 You can use the suggestions above, or modify it to be more unique.
 However, keep your scope simple and clear.
 Resist the urge to overly complicate the game in your scope definition.
-Once you get a version that is working, you can add new commands or features in a future revision!
+Once you get a basic version that is working, you can add new commands or features in a future revision!
 Software development is iterative, and scaffolds over time.

 ---